MEBYTEX/MEBYTEX/README.md

 ## ABOUT ME

-- 📚 Learning HTML, PHP and DATABASE ADMINISTRATION
+- 📚 Learning HTML, JS and CSS.
-- 💻 Working with DAMM STUDIOS
-- 📘 Using HTML, CSS, PHP, MARIADB
+- 📘 Using HTML, JS and CSS
-- 📗 Studying IT WEB orientation

 ### ⚙️ &nbsp;GitHub Analytics & Stats